thundergnat/Smooth-Numbers/README.md

     sub smooth-numbers(*@factors)

-Takes a list or array of prime factors and returns an iterator that generates an ordered sequence of numbers that are smooth to those factors.
+Takes a list or array of factors and returns an iterator that generates an ordered sequence of numbers that are smooth to those factors.

-The factors need not be in any order, and need not necessarily be prime.
+The factors need not be in any order, and need not be prime.
 Smooth numbers traditionally are thought of as products of only prime factors, but if you want, for instance, the products of powers of 4 and 9, this module will oblige.

     put smooth-numbers(4,9)[^15];